johnrearden/pa-data-driven-design/README.md

 Concretely the predictions will serve as start values to the algorithms that models the physics.

 ### Reliability and accuracy of predictions
-On one hand the reliability is not safety critical (no impact on human safety) since following sequential design stages will validate and refine the predicted data.
-On the other hand reliability (and to a degree accuracy) is cost critical having the potential to make or break a manufacturer/airplanes since a wrong prediction can lead to an extremely costly redesign in a later design stage or, if ignored, to a sub-optimal design released onto the market.
+On one hand the reliability is not safety critical (no impact on human safety) since the, afterward following, design stages will validate and refine the predicted data.
+On the other hand, reliability (and to a degree also accuracy) is cost critical having the potential to make or break a manufacturer since a wrong prediction can lead to an extremely costly redesign in a later design stage or, if ignored, to a sub-optimal design released onto the market.

-   (We don't want wrong decisions on configuration, such as Single or Multi Engine to be passed on to the Preliminary design phase potentially resulting in extremely costly redesigns if the misstake  isn ot discovered until the Preliminary Design phase or, even worse, in the Detailed Design phase)

 ## Dataset Content